Deadline for Submission of Nomination and Endorsement Forms:

-Professor Fu was instrumental in the founding of IAPR, served as its first president, and is widely recognized for his extensive contributions to the field of pattern recognition.
+The International Association for Pattern Recognition (IAPR) is pleased to announce the call for nominations for the King-Sun Fu Prize, given in honor of the memory of Professor King-Sun Fu, who was instrumental in the founding of IAPR, served as its first president, and is widely recognized for his extensive contributions to the field of pattern recognition.

-This biennial prize is given to a living person in recognition of an outstanding technical contribution to the field of pattern recognition, and consists of a cash amount and a suitably inscribed certificate.
-The prize is derived from interest income from a special fund set up for this purpose.
+This biennial prize is given to a living person in recognition of an outstanding technical contribution to the field of pattern recognition.
+The 2024 prize will be presented at the

-26th International Conference on Pattern Recognition (ICPR)
+27th International Conference on Pattern Recognition (ICPR 2024)

 suen@cse.concordia.ca

-King-Sun Fu Prize Nomination Forms:
+King-Sun Fu Prize Nomination Form (Google Form)

 Professor Ching Yee Suen